sanitswain/java8tips/funcinterfaces.rst

     }

-There is another variant of functional interfaces that starts with **Bi**: BiConsumer, BiFunction, BiPredicate etc which accept two input arguments of same or different reference types.
+There is another variant of functional interfaces that prefixed with **Bi**: BiConsumer, BiFunction, BiPredicate etc which accept two input arguments of same or different reference types.
 These are helper interfaces used when working with tasks expecting two input arguments as an example ``list.add(element)``.
-There is no functional interfaces which accepts more than two input parameters, but still you can deal with such problems by wrapping all inputs to a single container.
+There is no functional interfaces which accepts more than two input parameters, but still you can deal with such problems by wrapping all inputs to a single container or creating your own functional interface.

 .. hint:: Suppose you want to replace a CharSequence with another CharSequence within a string.
 Here you have three input parameters: `original string, search string, replace string`.
 So you can write them in following ways.